Pedrocaps/Build-Powerbuilder/README.md

 3. SYSTEM_NAME = name of your system (pbt)

 ## TODO:
-2. You need to create the workspace on TFS first, will automate this also
+1. You need to create the workspace on TFS first, will automate this also
-3. Make it also compile complimentary files. images, dlls, ...
+2. Make it also compile complimentary files. images, dlls, ...
+3. pyinstaller --onefile pythonScriptName.py